-Profile: The vertical route of a transportation corridor or path.
+Profile: The vertical alignment of a transportation corridor or path.
+In this Draft EIR/EIS, the term refers to the vertical alignment of the HSR project alternatives.

 Program-level or programmatic: Refers to a CEQA or NEPA environmental review, respectively, that addresses the broad spectrum of a large, complex, regionally extensive effort comprising smaller, regionally focused projects or phases.